 One of the stories associated with the rocket festival is that of Phaya Khankhak, the Toad King.

 All the stronger surviving creatures on earth decided to fight Phya Thaen for rain.
-The Naga King and his naga or mythical serpent troops volunteered to start the war against the god of rain, but they lost and received many wounds.
-After the wounds were healed, the naga and snakes' bodies became multi coloured.
+The Naga King and his Naga or mythical serpent troops volunteered to start the war against the God of rain, but they lost and received many wounds.
+After the wounds were healed, the Naga and snakes' bodies became multi colored.